jimmy622001/CDK_Jenkins_Github-POC/README.md

-# ECS Jenkins GitHub CDK Project
+# ECS Jenkins GitHub CDK Project - PRODUCTION BRANCH

 This project implements an AWS infrastructure for running Jenkins in ECS with GitHub integration, using AWS CDK.